Japanese Antique Ivory Brooch of Jurojin with Longevity Peach | Signed

 Dimensions: 2-0”h x 2-0”w x 1/4” thick

 Jurojin, one of the Shichifukujin, or Seven Lucky Gods of Japan.
 He is the god of longevity, patron, and protector of scholars.
-Offered is a solid fine hand-crafted Japanese gorgeous antique Ivory Brooch, well carved and finely inked in brown tones, depicting an expressive Jurojin wearing highly detailed costumery, a textured Haori, and wearing a flattened and textured cap known as a “tate-eboshi”, and most importantly holding the “peach of longevity”.
+Offered is a solid fine hand-crafted Japanese antique Ivory Brooch, well carved and finely inked in brown tones, depicting an expressive Jurojin wearing highly detailed costumery, a textured Haori, and a flattened and textured cap known as a “tate-eboshi”, and most importantly holding the “peach of longevity”.
 The Japanese believe that peaches are associated with the elimination of misfortune and evil, and depict centuries of folklore.

 The figure is very well crafted, modeled from a quality piece of ivory, vigorously in deep dimensions, and polished in planes of soft round edges.
 It is exceptionally detailed from the rounded eyebrows, expressive open slits for his eyes, and the abstract pattern of the deeply carved wrinkles around the forehead and cheeks.
 It has a soft smile and figure symbolizing the world at peace, bountiful harvests, long lives, and prosperity of the current and future generations.
 He has a white long beard flowing from his chin.

-ACKNOWLEDGEMENTA special Thanks to preservation efforts, animals and endangered materials, (e.g. ivory,rare woods and semi-precious stones) are conservatively used today, if not banned altogether.
+ACKNOWLEDGEMENTA Special Thanks to preservation efforts, animals and endangered materials, (e.g. ivory, rare woods, and semi-precious stones) are conservatively used today, if not banned altogether.
 However, we recognize that these materials have been important since ancient times for making a wide range of functional and decorative items.
 We only feature antique ivory and rare tree species because, while we support conservation, we truly feel that the experience and appreciation of historic artifacts should also be preserved.